TransferLearningEvent/TransferLearningEvent/README.md

 ### Other talks :
 - The EU's AI regulation proposal (brief overview leading to a debate)
-- AI : tomorrow's great challenge (introduction to AI adapted for highschool students)
+- AI : tomorrow's great challenge (given twice) (introduction to AI adapted for highschool students)